LandryBarb/Social-Media-Dashboard/Client/wwwroot/README-template.md

 ### Useful resources

-- [Css Tricks](https://css-tricks.com/) - This is where i got the idea to use the psuedo element for the instagram card gradient
+- [Css Tricks](https://css-tricks.com/) - This is where I got the idea to use the psuedo element for the instagram card gradient
 - [Layout Land](https://www.youtube.com/watch?v=tFKrK4eAiUQ) - I watch all of Jen Simmons talks and experiments with CSS grid to inspire me with layout design